 What does a Marine Engineer do at work?

 - Carry out maintenance & repairs.

-- Perform specialized fabrication, maintenance, diagnostics and electrical-fitting tasks
+- Perform specialised fabrication, maintenance, diagnostics and electrical-fitting tasks

 - Check, test and maintain automatic controls and alarm systems.

 - Oversee engines, mechanical and electronic equipment onboard ship.